 The Women’s Studies Program at St. Cloud State University offers a unique combination of interdisciplinary and multidisciplinary study that prepares students for numerous career paths.
-Students can pursue a variety of issues and theoretical approaches as they learn to critique narrow definitions of gender and to analyze the construction in its varied cultural, historical, and global contexts.
+Students can pursue a variety of issues and theoretical approaches as they learn to analyze gender in its varied cultural, historical, and global contexts.

 As you plan your coursework, please be mindful that some of the WS required courses are only offered in the Fall, while others are only offered in the Spring.
 Please plan ahead for this schedule.